tochman/the_blue_print/chapters/09-2-quality-assurance.md

 ### The QA Pyramid: Different Tests for Different Problems {.unnumbered .unlisted}

-Think of your QA strategy like a pyramid—lots of fast, cheap tests at the bottom, fewer expensive tests at the top:
+Think of your QA strategy like a pyramid: lots of fast, cheap tests at the bottom, fewer expensive tests at the top:

 **Unit Tests (Bottom of pyramid):**